 The company decided to partner with a U.S.-based print-on-demand provider.
 Now every order is pushed to the partner, who prints and ships the book within 24 hours of purchase.
 No book is ever out of stock.
 The company doesn’t have to pre-order new books in bulk, take delivery, warehouse or ship books.
 It can focus on its core competence: creating content to publish books.
 Outsourcing this task has improved operations and given the owner time to focus on growing his business in a more efficient way.

 Think of tasks in your business that could be outsourced to give yourself more time to focus on growth initiatives.

 Business owners can also seek out acquisitions to grow.
 This may include buying complementary businesses to expand products and services or buying competitors to expand their footprint or leverage cost synergies.
 With certain SBA (Small Business Administration) loans, you might be able to acquire a business with only 10 percent down (i.e., you could debt finance up to 90 percent of the purchase price, assuming adequate cash flow).

-If you can scale your business by buying a complementary business or competitor (at, say, 3x or 4x last 12 months EBITDA*), integrate successfully to capture business growth opportunities, and elevate the combined EBITDA to at least $3 million, you should be able to sell a few years later at a higher multiple (e.g., 6x or 7x).
+If you can scale your business by buying a complementary business or competitor (at, say, 3x or 4x last 12 months EBITDA, or earnings before interest, tax, depreciation and amortization), integrate successfully to capture business growth opportunities, and elevate the combined EBITDA to at least $3 million, you should be able to sell a few years later at a higher multiple (e.g., 6x or 7x).
 Also, don’t overlook tax breaks on the acquisition, including an immediate tax write-off for acquired equipment, interest on money borrowed to fund the acquisition, and a deduction, over time, for goodwill purchased.